-The Chaplain, Fr Gregory Schnackenberg, is happy to talk with members of the college about any matter or problem.
+The Chaplain, Fr Gregory Schnackenberg, is happy to talk with members of the Hall about any matter or problem.

-Mr David Harper is available to chat to students and talk about housing, finance issues or concerns around life in College.
+Mr David Harper is available to speak with students about housing, finance issues or concerns around life in the Hall.

 There is a wealth of information on student support services and general welfare issues on the OUSU welfare website.

-Contains information on a range of issues and services, including disability, sexual orientation, religion and belief and age: http://www.admin.ox.ac.uk/eop/
+These pages contain information on a range of issues and services, including disability, sexual orientation, religion and belief and age: http://www.admin.ox.ac.uk/eop/.

-Provides information and support on a number areas associated with student life, including immigration & visa support, academic life, fees, examinations and welfare: http://www.ox.ac.uk/students/shw/
+Information and support on matters associated with student life, including immigration & visas, academic life, fees, examinations and welfare are available through this website: http://www.ox.ac.uk/students/shw/

 Please pray for our brother, Joseph Bailham, OP, who made Solemn Profession last Friday here in Oxford.